 The Emerging Leaders program is for new leaders.
-The focus is on teaching students the foundational skills of good leadership practice.
+The focus is on teaching students the fundamental skills of good leadership practice.
 Through a series of weekly workshops that cover topics ranging from communication skills and problem solving to time management and addressing conflicts, students will discover their own unique leadership style and voice as they progress through this program.
 Applications are available in the fall for the program which takes place in the spring semester.
 The curriculum consists of a weekly professional development /skills building workshop, community service projects, group assignments and a final presentation.

 The Office of Student Development and Activities provides an annual Leadership Summit for all students that takes place at the beginning of the spring semester.
 The topic varies from year to year, but the theme is always related to leadership.
 Past themes have covered inclusion, privilege, and diversity; personal leadership; motivation and leading through conflict.
-The 2017 Leadership Summit is scheduled for Sunday, February 26th.
+The 2018 Leadership Summit is scheduled for Sunday, February 25th, 12pm-5pm.

 The Peer Leader program is a highly selective leadership opportunity for upper-class students.
 Peer Leaders play a key role in orienting incoming first year students to the College community through serving as mentors and guides during New Student Orientation and as a teaching assistants for the NYC Seminars.
 Peer leaders receive intensive leadership training, an opportunity to network with faculty and staff, and are compensated for their work.
 Students who are interested must complete a written application and participate in an interview.
 Click here to complete your application!
 The selection process begins in the spring semester.

 Club Officer Training